Securing Real-Time Internet-of-Things: Discussion and Research Opportunities

 \subsection{Securing Legacy RT-IoT Systems}

 Since most RT-IoT nodes are resource-constrained embedded devices, resource-intensive processing and complex protocols (\eg heavy cryptographic operations) for securing those systems is unrealistic and may threaten the safety of such systems -- for instance a safety-critical task may miss deadline in order to run computation-heavy security tasks.
 In addition to execution frequency, another important consideration is to determine how quickly can intrusions be detected.
 Thus \textit{responsiveness vs. schedulability} of critical tasks is another important trade-off.
 This in itself is a research challenge that needs to be investigated.
-For many legacy systems, altering the execution order of the real-time tasks is not straightforward due to control/safety requirements.
-In such cases, a useful solution to provide better \textit{responsiveness} (against anomalous activities) would allow the security routines to execute in different \textit{modes} (\viz passive monitoring by opportunistic execution as well as exhaustive checking with higher priority).
-Hence, security routines can execute \textit{opportunistically} as before \cite{mhasan_rtss16} when the system is deemed to be normal (\ie not compromised).
-However if any anomaly or unusual behavior is suspected, the security policy may switch to \textit{fine-grained checking mode} and execute with \textit{higher priority instead of waiting for its next slot}.
-The security routines may go back to normal (\eg opportunistic) mode if: \ci no anomalous activity is found; or \cii the intrusion is detected and malicious entities are removed (or an alarm may be triggered if human intervention is required).
-However, the scheduling policy needs to ensure that the system remains \textit{functional and safe} \textit{even with these mode changes}.
-Also it is necessary to design security mechanisms that can operation in such modes/situations.